IIT-EnergySystemModels/FlexBTC/README.md

-# FlexBTC
+# FlexCHP
-### _Optimization model for the operation of a flexible biomass-fired top cycle unit coupled with steam generating heat pumps for industrial applications_
+### _Optimization model for the operation of flexible CHP units coupled with steam generating heat pumps for industrial applications_

 $~$